Pest control: Insulation

-Mosquitoes

-Mosquitoes are midge-like flies in the family Culicidae.
-Females of most species feed on blood and some act as vectors for malaria and other diseases.
-Historically they have been controlled by use of DDT and other chemical means, but since the adverse environmental effects of these insecticides have been realized, other means of control have been attempted.
-The insects rely on water in which to breed and the first line of control is to reduce possible breeding locations by draining marshes and reducing accumulations of standing water.
-Other approaches include biological control of larvae by the use of fish or other predators, genetic control, the introduction of pathogens, growth-regulating hormones, the release of pheromones and mosquito trapping.

 On airfields

 Birds are a significant hazard to aircraft, but it is difficult to keep them away from airfields.
 Several methods have been explored.
 Stunning birds by feeding them a bait containing stupefying substances has been tried, and it may be possible to reduce their numbers on airfields by reducing the number of earthworms and other invertebrates by soil treatment.
 Leaving the grass long on airfields rather than mowing it is also a deterrent to birds.
 Sonic nets are being trialled; these produce sounds that birds find distracting and seem effective at keeping birds away from affected areas.

-Guidelines and legislation

-Guidelines and legislation regarding the usage permitted methods of application and the storage conditions of pesticides and chemicals vary from country to country, often being legislated by each state of territory.